IFDA founder to be honored at Circle of Excellence event

 HTT Staff -- Home Textiles Today, 4/18/2012 1:35:12 PM

 New York - Clair Coleman - who founded the organization today called IFDA after she was barred from attending a men-only industry event in 1947 - will be honored when the International Furnishings and Design Association presents its Circle of Excellence awards here May 8.

-IFDA will also honor Charlotte Moss for interior design; Kravet Inc. for industry resource and product design; Bard Graduate Center for education; and the Hearst Design Group of Elle Decor, House Beautiful and Veranda for media.
+IFDA will also honor Charlotte Moss for interior design, Kravet Inc. for industry resource & product design; Bard Graduate Center for education; and the Hearst Design Group of Elle Decor, House Beautiful and Veranda for media.

 Fashion impresario Simon Doonan and designer Jonathan Adler will be the masters of ceremonies.